Mansoor Bin Mohammed Welcomes Participants To Dubai International Sports Conference - UrduPoint

 Mansoor Bin Mohammed Welcomes Participants To Dubai International Sports Conference

-Mattar Al Tayer: The first Conference and Awards ceremony in the world since COVID-19 outbreak to feature players and officials in person

-DUBAI (UrduPoint / Pakistan Point News - 26th Dec, 2020) His Highness Sheikh Mansoor Bin Mohammed Bin Rashid Al Maktoum, Chairman of Dubai Sports Council, has welcomed the participants to Dubai International Sports Conference, which is a Mohammed Bin Rashid Al Maktoum Global Initiative and takes place under the theme “Football at the Top” on December 27 at Armani Hotel in Burj Khalifa.
+(UrduPoint / Pakistan Point News / WAM - 28th Dec, 2020) DUBAI, 27th December 2020 (WAM) - H.H.
+Sheikh Mansoor Bin Mohammed bin Rashid Al Maktoum, Chairman of Dubai Sports Council, has welcomed the participants to Dubai International Sports Conference, which is a Mohammed Bin Rashid Al Maktoum Global Initiative and takes place under the theme "Football at the Top" on December 27 at Armani Hotel in Burj Khalifa.

 Organised by Dubai Sports Council, the Dubai International Sports Conference has been bringing football’s top stakeholders together every year since 2006 for extensive discussions on ways to develop and enrich the sport at the domestic, regional and international level.